 If it was a car, it would be a Range Rover, a Jeep Rubicon, and a BMW X6, all rolled into one and sold for a cool $5 million.

-I'm not the only one with a PC-12 obsession, however.
+I'm not the only one obsessed with the PC-12, however.
 If you ask the average pilot what plane they'd buy if they won the lottery, there's a good chance they'll say it's the PC-12.
 Why?
 Because it's fun as fuck.
 Let's break this down.

 What makes an airplane fun to fly?
 For me (and for many pilots, I think), it's about hitting the sweet spot in each of these: challenge, versatility, speed, and flying characteristics.